 We have adopted and maintain disclosure controls and procedures that are designed to provide reasonable assurance that information required to be disclosed in the reports filed under the Exchange Act, such as this Quarterly Report on Form 10-Q, is collected, recorded, processed, summarized and reported within the time periods specified in the rules of the SEC.
 Our disclosure controls and procedures are also designed to ensure that such information is accumulated and communicated to management to allow timely decisions regarding required disclosure.
-Based upon the most recent evaluation of internal controls over financial reporting, our Chief Executive Officer (our principal financial officer) identified material weaknesses in our internal control over financial reporting.
+Based upon the most recent evaluation of internal controls over financial reporting, our Chief Executive Officer (our principal executive officer) and our Chief Financial Officer (our principal financial officer) identified material weaknesses in our internal control over financial reporting.
 The material weaknesses identified to date include (i) policies and procedures which are not yet adequately documented, (ii) lack of proper approval processes and review processes and documentation for such reviews, (iii) insufficient GAAP experience regarding complex transactions and reporting, and (iv) insufficient number of staff to maintain optimal segregation of duties and levels of oversight.
-As of March 31, 2022, based on evaluation of our disclosure controls and procedures, management concluded that our disclosure controls and procedures were not effective.
+As of June 30, 2022, based on evaluation of our disclosure controls and procedures, management concluded that our disclosure controls and procedures were not effective.